yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/general_services.md

     The DH parameters setting is required if the server is using a DSA-keyed certificate, but also has an effect when using RSA-based certificates.
 DH (or similar) key agreement is required for DSA-based certificates because DSA keys cannot be trivially used to encrypt data like RSA keys can.

     {{< alert title="Note" color="primary" >}}The EDH key is always used once only to guarantee forward secrecy.
 This ensures that if the key is compromised, previous keys is not compromised.{{< /alert >}}

 * **SSL Protocol Options**: You can configure the following SSL protocol options:

-    * **Do not use the SSL v2 protocol**: SSL v2 is not used for incoming connections to avoid any weaknesses in this protocol.
-This is selected by default.
     * **Do not use the SSL v3 protocol**: SSL v3 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is selected by default.
     * **Do not use the TLS v1 protocol**: TLS v1.0 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is selected by default.
     * **Do not use the TLS v1.1 protocol**: TLS v1.1 is not used for incoming connections to avoid any weaknesses in this protocol.
 This is selected by default.
     * **Do not use the TLS v1.2 protocol**: TLS v1.2 is not use for incoming connections to avoid any weaknesses in this protocol.
 This is *not* selected by default.
+    * **Do not use the TLS v1.3 protocol**: TLS v1.3 is not use for incoming connections to avoid any weaknesses in this protocol.
+This is *not* selected by default.
     * **Prefer local cipher preferences over client's proposal**: When choosing a cipher during the SSL/TLS handshake, the client's preferences are selected by default from the list of ciphers supported by the client and the server.
 When this option is selected, the server's preferences are used instead.
 This option is *not* selected by default.
-For more details on ciphers, see the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).
+For more details on ciphers, see the [OpenSSL documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).

 ### Configure conditions for an HTTP Interface